Fighting cuts access to Damascus airport, flights suspended

 But many airlines had already halted flights.
 Emirates suspended daily service to Damascus "until further notice."
 EgyptAir also said it was suspending all flights to Damascus because of "the deterioration of the security situation" there.

 An EgyptAir flight that left at 1:30 p.m.
-(1130 GMT) landed in Damascus on schedule but the pilot was instructed to take off straight back to Egypt, airport sources in Cairo said.
+(11:30 a.m.
+British time) landed in Damascus on schedule but the pilot was instructed to take off straight back to Egypt, airport sources in Cairo said.

 INTERNET, PHONE LINES DOWN